jasminenoack/zhaul-heroku-docker/README.md

 docker exec -it frontend npm run test
 ```

+I only wrote display tests for the front end.
+This was to save time and not have to set up the fake
+server/axios for the requests and react query.

 ## Seeding data
 To seed data you need to run the backend and then exec into it and run
 the loaddata command